missionpinball/mpf-docs/install/mac.rst

 .. code-block:: console

-    pip3 install setuptools cython==0.25.2 --upgrade
+    pip install --upgrade setuptools cython

-This command will download and install the latest versions of the *setuptools* package, as well as version 0.25.2 of a package called *cython*.
+This command will download and install the latest versions of the *setuptools* and *cython* packages.
 The results will look something like this (though the exact version numbers might be different depending on what's the latest whenever you're running this):

 .. code-block:: console